skramm/homog2d/manual.md

 cv::Point2f ptcv2 = pt.getCvPtf(); // floating-point coordinates
 ```

+This also enable conversions between matrices types:

+### Drawing functions

 You can also directly draw points and lines on an image (`cv::Mat` type):
 ```C++
 Point2d pt( ... );